Zracano/Zracano/README.md

 ### I'm Edgar Navarro,

-A Junior at San Diego State University, pursuing bachelor’s degree in Computer Science.
+A Senior at San Diego State University, pursuing bachelor’s degree in Computer Science.

 ### 💼 Things that I'm currently working on:

-* Completing bachelor's degree in Computer Science
+* **Completing Bachelor's Degree in Computer Science**:
+  * Specializing in machine learning and data science.
+  * Serving as a teaching assistant for introductory programming courses, helping students grasp fundamental concepts.

+* **Research Assistantship**:
+  * Collaborating with faculty on a research project aimed at improving cybersecurity measures for IoT devices.
+  * Utilizing machine learning algorithms to analyze large datasets for pattern recognition.

+* **Community Involvement**:
+  * Volunteering as a mentor for coding bootcamps aimed at underrepresented groups in tech.
+  * Organizing workshops and webinars to promote STEM education in local schools.

  **Languages and Frameworks:**
 <p align="left">